raspberrypilearning/archery/en/step_2.md

 --- task ---

-When your game starts, broadcast a message to shoot a new arrow.
+When your game starts, broadcast a message to create a new arrow.

 ```blocks3
 when green flag clicked